 The goal of the child/adolescent psychology fellowship is to enhance the fellow's skills in the assessment and treatment of children and adolescents with a wide range of emotional and behavioral problems.

+We are continuing to accept applications for the child/adolescent psychology position, with a start date of August, 29, 2022.
 This fellowship fits best for a psychology graduate who has previous child clinical psychology training, or solid generalist skills in assessment and psychotherapy, with a background in child development and behavioral interventions.
 It is anticipated that psychologists completing this training program intend to work with children and adolescents as a major emphasis of their careers.

 The fellow provides services in the Department of Psychiatry and Behavioral Health , the Child Development Center and the Department of Pediatrics.
 Training on these services is guided by the observable practice activities (OPAs).
 The attending psychologist assesses the fellows' performance on the OPAs and provides formative feedback.
 OPA performance contributes to the semiannual Clinical Competency Committee (CCC) summative evaluation of the fellow with respect to the core competencies and their essential components.